-- (a) proceed with public consultation on the proposed LGIP amendment; - (b) proceed with public consultation on the proposed LGIP amendment subject to conditions; or - (c) not proceed with the proposed LGIP amendment. - 10.4.
+10.4.
 If the Minister advises the local government it may not proceed with the proposed LGIP amendment, but the local government still wishes to amend the LGIP, the local government must start the process again from section 8.2.

 - 11.1.
 If the Minister has advised the local government it may proceed with public consultation on the proposed LGIP amendment subject to conditions, the local government must comply with the conditions before carrying out public consultation. - 11.2.
 The local government must carry out public consultation in relation to making a LGIP amendment in accordance with the following requirements- - (a) for a period of at least 15 days; - (b) the public notice requirements prescribed under schedule 4; and - (c) the content, function and calculations of the SOW model, which is part of the LGIP, must be visible and accessible to all stakeholders. - 11.3.
 The local government must consider every properly made submission received as a result of the consultation undertaken. - 11.4.
-After considering the submissions, the local government- - (a) may make changes to the LGIP amendment to- - (i) address issues raised in a submission; - (ii) amend a drafting error; or - (iii) address new or changed planning circumstances or information; - (b) must ensure any changes continue to comply with and address the requirements identified in Part 6 of this chapter; and - (c) must advise each person in writing who made a properly made submission about how the local government has dealt with their submission. - 11.5.
+After considering the submissions, the local government - may make changes to the LGIP amendment to-(a) - address issues raised in a submission; (i) - (ii) amend a drafting error; or - (iii) address new or changed planning circumstances or information; - (b) must ensure any changes continue to comply with and address the requirements identified in Part 6 of this chapter; and - (c) must advise each person in writing who made a properly made submission about how the local government has dealt with their submission. - 11.5.
 The local government must update the Review checklist to reflect any changes made to the LGIP amendment. - 11.6.
-If the local government makes changes under section 11.3(a) and the local government considers the changes result in the LGIP amendment being significantly different to the version released for public consultation, the local government must-. - (a) repeat the public consultation process; and - (b) take the actions required under sections 11.3, 11.4 and 11.5 for the repeated consultation. - 11.7.
+If the local government makes changes under section 11.3(a) and the local government considers the changes result in the LGIP amendment being significantly different to the version released for public consultation, the local government must-. - (a) repeat the public consultation process; and - take the actions required under sections 11.3, 11.4 and 11.5 for the repeated (b) consultation. - 11.7.
 The local government may choose to limit the public consultation to those aspects of the LGIP amendment that have changed. - 11.8.
-After complying with sections 11.2 to 11.7 for the LGIP amendment, where relevant, the local government must decide to- - (a) proceed with no change; - (b) proceed with changes if it reasonably believes the changes do not result in the LGIP amendment being significantly different to the version released for public consultation; or - (c) not proceed with the LGIP amendment. - 11.9.
+After complying with sections 11.2 to 11.7 for the LGIP amendment, where relevant, the local government must decide to- - (a) proceed with no change; - (b) proceed with changes if it reasonably believes the changes do not result in the LGIP amendment being significantly different to the version released for public consultation; or - not proceed with the LGIP amendment. (c) - 11.9.
 If proceeding with the proposed LGIP amendment, the local government must-

-- (a) write to the Minister seeking approval to adopt the proposed LGIP amendment; and - (b) give the Minister the following information- - (i) an electronic copy of the proposed LGIP amendment, that clearly identifies any changes, if applicable, that have been made to the proposed LGIP amendment since the compliance check; - (ii) the Review checklist updated by the local government; - (iii) the Appointed reviewer statement including how the local government dealt with the recommendations contained within the Appointed reviewer statement; - (iv) if proceeding with changes to the proposed LGIP amendment under section11.8, a summary of matters raised in the properly made submissions and how the local government dealt with the matters; - (v) the reasons why the local government does not consider the proposed LGIP amendment is significantly different from a version which has undertaken public consultation; - (vi) the extrinsic material including background studies, reports, and supporting information that informed the preparation of the proposed LGIP amendment.
+- (a) write to the Minister seeking approval to adopt the proposed LGIP amendment; and - (b) give the Minister the following information- - (i) an electronic copy of the proposed LGIP amendment, that clearly identifies any changes, if applicable, that have been made to the proposed LGIP amendment since the compliance check; - (ii) the Review checklist updated by the local government; - (iii) the Appointed reviewer statement including how the local government dealt with the recommendations contained within the Appointed reviewer statement; - (iv) if proceeding with changes to the proposed LGIP amendment under section 11.8, a summary of matters raised in the properly made submissions and how the local government dealt with the matters; - (v) the reasons why the local government does not consider the proposed LGIP amendment is significantly different from a version which has undertaken public consultation; - (vi) the extrinsic material including background studies, reports, and supporting information that informed the preparation of the proposed LGIP amendment.